Past Catalyse Event

 Overview of workshop

-In this half-day workshop we introduce John Burnham and Alison Roper-Hall’s concept of Social Graces and other ideas from systemic practice.
+In this half-day workshop we introduced John Burnham and Alison Roper-Hall’s concept of Social Graces and other ideas from systemic practice.
 These place cultural and other influences as important but often invisible and unvoiced context markers in shaping identity.
 The full mnemonic Social GGRRAAAACCEEESSSS refers to Gender, Geography, Race, Religion, Age, Ability, Appearance, Accent, Class, Culture, Ethnicity, Employment, Education, Sexuality, Sexual orientation, Spirituality and a further S for ‘something else’ not already included, but important.

-A Graceful CAT is the third in an Inclusive CAT series of full and half day CPD events focussing on CAT practice in the context of equality, diversity and intersectionality.
+A Graceful CAT was the third in an Inclusive CAT series of full and half day CPD events focussing on CAT practice in the context of equality, diversity and intersectionality.
 These aim to support CAT and other therapists in working sensitively and effectively with individuals and client groups with protected characteristics.
 The half day builds on a workshop delivered at the Catalyse 25 Years Celebratory Conference in 2019.